sailpoint-oss/golang-sdk/sdk-output/beta/docs/NonEmployeeSourceAllOf.md

 HasCreated returns a boolean if a field has been set.

+### GetNonEmployeeCount

+`func (o *NonEmployeeSourceAllOf) GetNonEmployeeCount() int32`

+GetNonEmployeeCount returns the NonEmployeeCount field if non-nil, zero value otherwise.

+### GetNonEmployeeCountOk

+`func (o *NonEmployeeSourceAllOf) GetNonEmployeeCountOk() (*int32, bool)`

+GetNonEmployeeCountOk returns a tuple with the NonEmployeeCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNonEmployeeCount

+`func (o *NonEmployeeSourceAllOf) SetNonEmployeeCount(v int32)`

+SetNonEmployeeCount sets NonEmployeeCount field to given value.

+### HasNonEmployeeCount

+`func (o *NonEmployeeSourceAllOf) HasNonEmployeeCount() bool`

+HasNonEmployeeCount returns a boolean if a field has been set.

+### SetNonEmployeeCountNil

+`func (o *NonEmployeeSourceAllOf) SetNonEmployeeCountNil(b bool)`

+ SetNonEmployeeCountNil sets the value for NonEmployeeCount to be an explicit nil

+### UnsetNonEmployeeCount
+`func (o *NonEmployeeSourceAllOf) UnsetNonEmployeeCount()`

+UnsetNonEmployeeCount ensures that no value is present for NonEmployeeCount, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)